Jonathan Bird filmed an episode of his PBS show at the 2012 GAFC. You can view it on the Blue World Website

 The Gloucester Times did a great story on the 2009 event, view it here

-Coming back for the 14th year in a row, you can help count fish and win prizes!
-Each year divers help researchers by surveying fish populations.
-This is done by identifying what fish you see on a dive.
+Each year, the New England divers turn out in record numbers to help researchers by surveying fish populations, and you can help count fish and win prizes!
+This is done by identifying what marine life you see on a dive.
 After the dive, we gather at Stage Fort Park in Gloucester, for raffle prizes and a BBQ!

 Participants need to have a REEF Member # prior to the day of the event.
-A REEF member # is required in order to do a survey and then hand it in to get a raffle ticket.
+A REEF member # is required in order to submit a survey and get a raffle ticket.
 The process is painless:

 Most dives begin at 8 am, with Maine dives starting at 7am.
 Sites with Coordinators are listed below, Sign up using our form before July 1st to sign up for a dive.
 If there are any questions, email Joy Marzolf.